 Lake Hancock’s Boat Ramp has a structure that acts as a legacy for the flood control district of the 1930s vintage.
 The ramp has improved from the informal launching site on Winter Lake Road, dating from the construction of the road in the 1960s.

 It has been under construction for a while and has now been open.
-Although there are still a few restrictions, visitors are welcome to take rides.
+Although there are still a few restrictions, visitors can take rides.

 Lake Hancock Fl Alligators

 Lake Hancock has a massive presence of American Alligator, especially along its shoreline.
 It feeds on one of the enormous bird rookeries in Florida.
 Lake Hancock is known to be one of the best sites to go alligator hunting.

-Circle B Bar reserve has had one of the most significant expansions of alligators since the water levels were restored, along with the wetlands areas.
+Circle B Bar reserve has had one of the most significant expansions of alligators since the water levels and wetlands areas were restored.
 Many of the alligators are usually large, and trails will usually be closed during the nesting season so that interspecies conflicts do not occur.

 Large alligators are regularly observed in Circle B’s marshes.
 Sometimes, trails adjacent to the wetlands are closed during alligator nesting season to avoid interspecies conflicts.